varunchandak/varunchandak/README.md

 [![Blog](https://img.shields.io/badge/Blog-vrnchndk.in-blue.svg)](https://vrnchndk.in/) ![visitors](https://visitor-badge.laobi.icu/badge?page_id=varunchandak.varunchandak)

 ## About Me
-DevOps and Cloud Security engineer with strong problem-solving skills and demonstrated competence in automating and securing cloud infrastructure, with a focus on leveraging the cloud's capabilities while ensuring high availability, scalability, security, and a good user experience with low financial impact.
+DevOps and Cloud Security professional with strong analytical skills and competence in automation and multi cloud infrastructure, with a focus on leveraging the cloud's capabilities while ensuring high availability and scalability.
+Capable of defining multi-cloud security architectural direction, vision, and guiding principles to align with the organization's strategy and long term vision.
+Dynamic, results-oriented individual with a strong track record of performance providing technical, strategic and operational leadership in uniquely challenging situations.
+Offering 9+ years of experience in uniquely complex environments.

+The ability of employees to understand customer issues, assess the best approach to solving them, and then work until the effective and efficient solutions are identified is a crucial advantage in today's global cloud industry.
+I've honed the ability to think and act from this perspective throughout the years.

 ---